 modelled as a moth set throughout with small round cut diamonds

 Sold for £600 (buyer's premium included)

-Queen Victoria’s love affair with Balmoral, along with the continued enthusiasm for Romanticism sparked a demand for Scottish jewellery; luckenbooth brooches, kilt pins, watch chains, bracelet and brooches all set with Aberdeen Granite, Scottish Agates and Cairngorms were very popular.
-So much so that as demand grew, as is often the case production had to be outsourced, by the late 1860s many of the cairngorms were replaced with Brazilian citrines and the pieces themselves were manufactured in Birmingham, so it is always worth checking the history of each piece as it may not always be what it seems.
+Queen Victoria’s love affair with Balmoral, along with the continued enthusiasm for Romanticism sparked a demand for Scottish jewellery.
+Luckenbooth brooches, kilt pins, watch chains, bracelet and brooches all set with Aberdeen granite, Scottish agates and Cairngorms crystals were very popular, so much so that as demand grew, the case production had to be outsourced and by the late 1860s many of the Cairngorms were replaced with Brazilian citrines and the pieces themselves were manufactured in Birmingham. so it is always worth checking the history of each piece as it may not always be what it seems.

 A Victorian gold mounted Scottish pebble brooch

 unmarked, of circular outline with detailed engraved border of Celtic and interlaced designs, set between panels with agates and hardstone